input-output-hk/marlowe-cardano/doc/marlowe/tutorials/javascript-embedding.rst

 2. Bob can deposit until slot 20 (otherwise Alice gets a refund and the contract is aborted)

-3. Then we pay Alice’s deposit to Bob
+3. Then we pay Alice's deposit to Bob

-4. We pay Bob’s deposit to Alice.
+4. We pay Bob's deposit to Alice.

 And that is it.
 You can find the full source code for a templated version of the swap smart contract in the examples in the Marlowe Playground, which we look at